k8gb-io/go-weight-shuffling/README.md

 #### 50% / 50%
 the last case is a bit redundant, although very explanatory.
 Let's say we have `pdf={50,50}`.
-The generated wil look like following:
+The generated sample will look like following:
 ```
 [0 1]
 [1 0]